Vitamin D-The Sunshine Vitamin

 Vitamin D is a water-soluble vitamin, which means it needs water to dissolve and to be used by our body.
 It is produced endogenously when ultraviolet rays from the sun hit the skin.

-Vitamin D is called the Sunshine Vitamin.
+Vitamin D is called the sunshine vitamin.
 A cholesterol compound found in the skin, converts to a precursor of vitamin D. This is just one more reason why we NEED cholesterol.
-One full body UV exposure causing a slight pinkness in the skin is equivalent to an oral intake of 10,000–25,000 IU of vitamin D3.
+UV exposure of the full body, causing a slight pinkness in the skin, is equivalent to an oral intake of 10,000–25,000 IU of vitamin D3.

 Benefits